 Alternative #2 – Use a GoPro If You Want to Make Extreme Videos

-Even though the Canon VIXIA mini X is great as a fisheye for vlogging, it can’t do what GoPro can.
+Even though the Canon PowerShot V10 is great as a fisheye for vlogging, it can’t do what GoPro can.

-They allow video makers show a good perspective of what they’re seeing as they do their unique activities.
+They allow video makers to show a good perspective of what they’re seeing as they do their unique activities.
 They’re also truly environmentally sealed.
-You can use them even under water (but read first each particular model specifications about its level of resistance before buying).
+You can use them even underwater (but read each particular model’s specifications about its level of resistance before buying).

 Still, don’t try to use a GoPro for every video you make, or you will end up boring your viewers with the Perspective Distortion and colors that this camera produces.